bogap/kittenlog/README.md

 ## Installation

-To install and run the AI Assistant, follow these steps:
+To install and run the Kitten Log, follow these steps:

 1. Download `KittenLog` folder
-2. Open folder `main` inside it
+2. Open folder `app` inside it
 3. Run `KittenLog.exe`

 ## Contact Information